onfido/onfido-sdk-ui/README.md

   - requestedVariant (string)
    A preferred variant can be requested for this step, by passing the option `requestedVariant: 'standard' | 'video'`.
 If empty, it will default to `standard` and a photo will be captured.
 If the `requestedVariant` is `video`, we will try to fulfil this request depending on camera availability and device/browser support.
 In case a video cannot be taken the face step will fallback to the `standard` option.
 At the end of the flow, the `onComplete` callback will return the `variant` used to capture face and this can be used to initiate the facial_similarity check.

-  - uploadFallback (boolean)
+  - uploadFallback (boolean - default: `true`)
   By default, the SDK will try to take a live photo/video of the user.
 When this is not possible - because of lack of browser support or on mobile devices with no camera - the user will be presented with an upload fallback, where they will be able to select a selfie from their phone gallery.
   The upload fallback for the the face step can be disabled by passing the option `uploadFallback: false`.

-  Warning: if the user is on a desktop with no camera or the camera is not functional, they will be forced to continue the flow on their mobile device.
+  Warning: if the user is on a desktop with no camera or the camera is not functional, they will be forced to continue the flow on their mobile device via the built-in SMS feature.
 If the mobile does not have a camera or there is no camera browser support, _and_ the `uploadFallback` is set to `false`, the user **won't be able to complete the flow**.

   ```